sfornal/heweb19-inn1/src/site/slides/slide-28.md

 Fine tune `fetch` event handling to create a different strategy for images.

-1. Check the cache
-2. If it's in the cache, return it
+1. If it's in the cache, return it
-  * Also, grab a fresh copy from the network
+   * Also, grab & cache a fresh copy from the network
-3. If it's not in the cache, get it from the network
+2. If it's not in the cache, get it from the network
    * And cache it